nmenon1215/Reversi/README.md

   3. Deleted functions from player such as getPlayableTiles()
   4. Updated Player functionality to automatically tell controller to place piece or tell controller to wait for key action.

+## Class/Interface Additions

+  1. ReversiController- Moderates the connection between a player, its view, and the joint model.
+  2. Controller- Holds the code for the controller to serve as a pipeline from the model to view.
+  3. MockView- Adds called methods to an Appendable to allow for testing.
+  4. TestControllerImplementations- Holds the tests for the controller to check the connection.